-UConn 63, Tigers 62
+UConn 65, Tigers 62

 click to enlarge

 The Tigers led for 34 of the game's 40 minutes, by 14 at halftime, and by seven (60-53) with less than five minutes to play.
 But Husky guard Jordan Adams drained a floater from the right elbow with 1:50 left on the clock to seize the lead (61-60) for UConn.
 The U of M regained possession after a turnover, but Dedric Lawson misfired at the end of the shot clock .
 Husky reserve Christian Vital escaped on the inbounds play, receiving a pass and dunking the ball for the decisive points.
-The Tigers missed a pair of three-point attempts on their final possession, with Jimario Rivers flushing an offensive rebound for the game's final points.
+The Tigers missed a pair of three-point attempts on their final possession, with Jimario Rivers flushing an offensive rebound for the Tigers' final points.

 The win gives UConn a split of the teams' two games this season, Memphis having won at FedExForum on January 5th.